CalMatters/tiktok-effects-props-2024/README.md

 ![CalMatters TikTok profile page](tiktok-profile-page.png)

-The web versions of the proposition quizzes are available at each one's [voter guide webpage](https://calmatters.org/california-voter-guide-2024/propositions/).
+The web version of the quizzes are available at [voter guide webpage](https://calmatters.org/california-voter-guide-2024/propositions/) for each respective proposition.

 # Development